dctime/signals/issues.md

 ### 2025.4.27

-The Collision box of the SignalWireBlock is so small that when a wire is connected player will fall between the wires
+The Collision box of the SignalWireBlock is so small that when a wire is connected player will fall between the wires (Check CrossCollisionBlock.class)

 When placing the ConstSignalBlock, the FACING blockstate is always north.
-The block should be face to the player when placed.
+The block should be face to the player when placed. (x) (Fixed)

 ConstSignalBlock requires RF/t